Usher to headline the Super Bowl halftime show in Las Vegas

 R&B star Usher will headline the Super Bowl halftime show in Las Vegas next year, it has been announced.

-The Grammy-winning singer said it was an “honour of a lifetime” to be chosen to perform at the major sport event, which will take place at Allegiant Stadium on February 11.
+The Grammy-winning singer said it was the “honour of a lifetime” to be chosen to perform at the major sporting event, which will take place at Allegiant Stadium on February 11.

 To announce the news, Usher brought in reality star Kim Kardashian who can be seen telling the singer he had been selected in a video shared to social media.

-In the clip, the Confessions singer tries to shake off Kardashian as he is working in a studio when she calls him.
+The clip references the singer’s music video for his song Confessions II, where he tries to shake off someone on the phone as he is working in the studio.

-Ignoring his protests, the reality star says: “I finally got the answers to those rumours.
+This time, Kardashian ignores his protests and tells him: “I finally got the answers to those rumours.
 It’s not about me, it’s about you.
 You’re doing the Super Bowl.”

-Usher has produced eight studio albums across his career and won a host of Grammy Awards.
+The video, which was shared by Apple Music, NFL and Roc Nation, was also recreated with US football coach Deion Sanders, NFL wide receiver Odell Beckham Jr and a future Usher letting him know the good news.

-Speaking about playing the show, he said: “It’s an honour of a lifetime to finally check a Super Bowl performance off my bucket list.
+Speaking about playing the show, Usher said: “It’s an honour of a lifetime to finally check a Super Bowl performance off my bucket list.

 “I can’t wait to bring the world a show unlike anything else they’ve seen from me before.”